pmalicki11/AppStudioJsonViewer/README.md

 powershell -ExecutionPolicy Bypass -File .\publish.ps1
 ```

-Output: `bin\Release\framework-dependent\AppStudioJsonViewer.exe`
+The script builds the project, places the exe in `bin\Release\framework-dependent\`, then copies it to your desktop.
 The exe requires .NET 8 Desktop Runtime to be installed on any machine it runs on.